Derrick Bell: Academic career

-Bell spent the second half of his career working in academia until his passing in 2011.
-Throughout this period of time, he worked at multiple prestigious law schools while simultaneously developing his theories about race, writing multiple books which are now considered the foundation of the field of critical race theory.
-Bell spent a lot of his time creating more inclusive faculty within institutions such as USC, Harvard, and NYU.
+Overview

-Bell was known to be respectful of all beliefs and his class was described by his students to be the "least indoctrinated class" in their Law school.
-Bell would give his students the most freedom to reach their own conclusions and to build their own arguments that could be reasonable, despite their political beliefs.
+Bell spent the second half of his career working in academia until his death in 2011.
+During this time, he worked at a number of law schools while authoring books which are now considered the foundation of critical race theory.
+Bell worked towards the creation of what he considered a more inclusive faculty within institutions such as USC, Harvard, and NYU.
+Bell was known to be respectful of all beliefs and his class was described by his students to be the "least indoctrinated class" in their law school.
+Bell would give his students freedom to reach their own conclusions and to build their own arguments that could be reasonable, despite their political beliefs.

 USC Law School

 Bell's first law faculty position began in 1967 at the USC Gould School of Law of the University of Southern California.
 There, he succeeded Martin Levine as executive director of the new Western Center on Law and Poverty.
-Among his notable cases was a class action suit against the Los Angeles Police Department on behalf of the city's black residents.
+Among his notable cases was a class action suit against the Los Angeles Police Department on behalf of the city's Black residents.
 During Bell's directorship, the Western Center's work was recognized in 1971 with a trophy bestowed by the Community Relations Conference of Southern California.

 Harvard Law School

 In 1969, Black Harvard Law School students helped to get Bell hired.
 They had protested for a minority faculty member and Derek Bok hired Bell to teach as a lecturer.
 Bok promised that Bell would be "the first but not the last" of his Black hires.
 In 1971, Bell became Harvard Law's first Black tenured professor.
-During his time at Harvard, Bell established a new course in civil rights law, published a celebrated case book, Race, Racism and American Law, and produced a steady stream of law review articles.
+During his time at Harvard, Bell established a new course in civil rights law, published a book, Race, Racism and American Law, and produced a steady stream of law review articles.
+He resigned from his position at Harvard in protest of the school's hiring procedures, specifically the absence of women of color on the staff.

 University of Oregon School of Law

 In 1980, Bell started a five-year tenure as the Dean of the University of Oregon School of Law.
-There, he also taught a course on Race, Racism and the Law using his textbook of the same name.
-Later, Bell's tenure was interrupted by his resignation following a protest, due to the University's refusal to hire an Asian American candidate he had chosen for a faculty position.
+There, he also taught a course on "Race, Racism and the Law" using his textbook of the same name.
+Later, Bell's tenure was interrupted by his resignation following a protest, due to the university's refusal to hire an Asian-American candidate he had chosen for a faculty position.